xcart/xcart-docs/_pages/kb_en/general_setup/configuring_your_stores_general_settings.md

 ## Customer Zone settings

-*   **How to show out of stock products** : This setting allows you to set whether or not to display the out-of-stock products in the customer storefront.
-You can choose between the following options:
+*   **How to show out of stock products** : This setting allows you to specify whether out-of-stock products should be visible to customers on the storefront.
+The following options are available:

     * _Show in all the sections_
     * _Show only in categories and search listings_